 If the signature is not present, the XwsSecurityInterceptor will return a SOAP Fault to the sender.
 If it is present, it will fire a SignatureVerificationKeyCallback to the registered handlers.
 Within Spring-WS, there are is one class which handles this particular callback: the KeyStoreCallbackHandler.

-As described inSection 7.2.1.3, "KeyStoreCallbackHandler", the KeyStoreCallbackHandler uses a java.security.KeyStore for handling various cryptographic callbacks, including signature verification.
+As described in KeyStoreCallbackHandler, the KeyStoreCallbackHandler uses a java.security.KeyStore for handling various cryptographic callbacks, including signature verification.
 For signature verification, the handler uses the trustStore property: